sourcegraph/sourcegraph-public-snapshot/doc/admin/config/restore/index.md

 _Expected use case:_ Restoring a previous snapshot for disaster recovery

-For restoring Postgres databases in our Kubernetes deployments you should have backups of both the primary db and the codeintel-db.
+For restoring Postgres databases in our Kubernetes deployments you should have backups of both the primary db, the codeintel-db and the codeinsights-db.
 The primary db contains all user information.

 To restore persistent volumes you need to